bgveenstra/cs-lessons/computer-architecture.md

 For more information on compiled and interpreted languages, check out the wikipedia articles on each!

-## Static and Dynamic Typing
+## Static and Dynamic Typing (5 minutes)

 C is a statically typed language, meaning it makes sure types match (for operations like "hello" + 5) when the code is compiled.
 If you tried to compile a C file with `"hello" + 5` in it, the compiling step would give you an error.
+You wouldn't even be able to get to the stage where you try to run it.
 Most statically types languages make you specify the type of a variable and do not allow you to change it.
 Languages with dynamic typing only check types at runtime.
 So in Ruby you'd get `TypeError: no implicit conversion of Fixnum into String` when you tried to *run* the code.

-Here's one way that C function from before might look in Ruby:
+Here's one way that C function from before might be written in Ruby:

 ```ruby
 def main